confluentinc/event-streaming-patterns/docs/event-processing/event-chunking.md

 Consumer client applications that are not aware of the protocol used for chunking events may not be able to reconstruct the original event accurately.

 ## References
-* To handle large events, an alternative approach that may be preferred is [Pointers](../event-processing/pointers.md)
+* To handle large events, an alternative approach that may be preferred is [Claim Check](../event-processing/claim-check.md)